Chart Color Schemes

 Employment

 Helensvale has a skilled workforce with diverse sector representation.
-As of June 2025, its unemployment rate is 2.7%.
+The unemployment rate was 2.7% as of June 2025.

-Over the past year, there was an estimated employment growth of 2.2%.
-In June 2025, 11,461 residents are in work, with an unemployment rate 1.2% lower than Rest of Qld's 3.9%.
-Workforce participation is high at 64.2%, compared to Rest of Qld's 59.1%.
-Key employment sectors include health care & social assistance, construction, and retail trade.
+Employment growth over the past year was estimated at 2.2%.
+There were 11,461 residents in work, with an unemployment rate of 1.2% below Rest of Qld's rate of 3.9%.
+Workforce participation was 64.2%, compared to Rest of Qld's 59.1%.
+Dominant employment sectors include health care & social assistance, construction, and retail trade.

-Construction has a particularly strong presence with an employment share 1.2 times the regional level.
-However, agriculture, forestry & fishing is under-represented, with only 0.2% of Helensvale's workforce compared to 4.5% in Rest of Qld.
+Construction showed strong specialization with an employment share of 1.2 times the regional level, while agriculture, forestry & fishing had lower representation at 0.2% versus the regional average of 4.5%.
 Many residents commute elsewhere for work based on Census data.
-Over the 12 months to June 2025, employment increased by 2.2%, labour force by 2.1%, reducing unemployment rate by 0.1 percentage points.
-This contrasts with Rest of Qld where employment grew by 1.8% and unemployment rose by 0.2 percentage points.
-State-level data to Sep-25 shows QLD employment contracted by 0.23%, losing 8,070 jobs, with a state unemployment rate of 4.2%.
-National unemployment is 4.5% with national employment growth at 0.26%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Helensvale's employment mix suggests local growth of approximately 6.6%% over five years and 13.6% over ten years, though this is a simple extrapolation for illustrative purposes only.
+Over a 12-month period ending June 2025, employment increased by 2.2%, labour force grew by 2.1%, and unemployment fell by 0.1 percentage points.
+In comparison, Rest of Qld saw employment rise by 1.8%, labour force grow by 2.0%, and unemployment rise by 0.2 percentage points.
+National employment forecasts from Jobs and Skills Australia, issued in May 2025, project national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Helensvale's employment mix suggests local growth of approximately 6.6%% over five years and 13.6% over ten years.

 Frequently Asked Questions - Employment